Brother (2000 film)

-Brother (ブラザー, Burazā) is a 2000 gangster film starring, written, directed, and edited by Takeshi Kitano.
+Brother (ブラザー, Burazā) is a 2000 crime film starring, written, directed, and edited by Takeshi Kitano.
 The film premiered on September 7, 2000 at the Venice Film Festival.
-The plot centers on a mature yakuza gangster who has to flee to Los Angeles, where he unites forces with his little brother and his brother’s gang.
+The plot centers on a mature yakuza gangster who has to flee to America, where he unites forces with his little brother and his brother’s gang in Los Angeles.

-It was the first American co-production directed by Kitano and the first American co-production in which he was an actor.
+It is the only American production directed by Kitano and also the only such film in which he starred.

 Plot

-Yamamoto (Takeshi Kitano) is a brutal and experienced Yakuza enforcer whose boss was killed and whose clan was defeated in a criminal war with a rival family.
+Yamamoto (Takeshi Kitano) is a brutal and experienced yakuza enforcer whose boss was killed and whose clan was defeated in a criminal war with a rival family.
 Surviving clan members have few options: either to join the winners, reconciling with shame and distrust, or to die by committing seppuku.
 Yamamoto, however, decides to escape to Los Angeles along with his associate Kato (Susumu Terajima).
 There he finds his estranged half-brother Ken (Claude Maki), who runs a small-time drug business together with his local African-American friends.
 At the first meeting, Yamamoto badly hurts one of them, Denny (Omar Epps), for an attempt to scam him.
 Later, Denny becomes one of the Yamamoto's closest friends and associates.